Some of the links in this post may be affiliate links.

 Be sure not to miss my blog post that explains how to make your orchid bloom easily.

 Root or Flower Spike?

 One of the common points of confusion is distinguishing if your Phalaenopsis is growing a flower spike versus just another root.
 Until you become experienced growing them, it will be confusing at first!
 I know when I started growing them, I got excited over every little new growth!
 There were a lot of false alarms, but of course you should be happy to see roots growing too!

-Click HERE to read my blog post that shows in detail how to distinguish if the growth is a flower spike or just another root.
+Read my blog post to determine if the growth is a flower spike or just another root.

 Repotting Your Moth Orchid

 This is one topic that many people don’t even think about, but is very important.
 Moth orchids are different from most of your other houseplants because they don’t grow in potting soil.